 Briercrest Bible College

 Briercrest and the surrounding area was originally populated by a blend of farmers, educators, businesspeople, and the occasional politician.
 People from the East, West, and the US all moved to this area of lush farmland, bringing with them a strong religious bent.
 In response to this, The Bible School opened its doors on October 19th 1935 with an enrollment of 11 students.

 We rented the Nichol's House and growth was immediate requiring additional space.
 The Jamieson Building was rented the next year.
 In 1938, the Yale Hotel was obtained from the Village in lieu of building a town hall.
 The following years the Gilroy and Walker houses were purchased.
 We also purchased a large home and moved it into the village west of the Walker house.
 All this to make room for a growing student body that numbered 110 by 1940.

 After the war in 1946, we purchased the Caron Airport to become the home of the Briercrest Bible College.
 At Caronport, we also opened a residential High School and a Grade School for children of the Faculty and married students.
 Interest in the schools continued to grow so that by 1985 there were 793 students enrolled in the college, another 300 in the High School and 150 in the Grade School.

 Today, Briercrest Bible College has over 10,000 alumni throughout the world.
 A mountain in Jamaica is named Briercrest in honour of the school where the missionaries studied – Briercrest Bible College in Canada!

 P.O.
 Box 216,

-Open by appointment by calling:
+During the week we are open by appointment by calling: